green-party-dublin-central/nh-web/site/content/post/daneswell-lrd.md

 ---
 ## \[Update 13-Oct-2022]

+On the 9th November 2022 [an appeal](https://www.pleanala.ie/en-ie/case/315062) of Dublin City Council's decision to grant permission was lodged with An Bord Pleanála

+## \[Update 13-Oct-2022]

 Dublin City Council [granted permission for the development](https://planning.agileapplications.ie/dublincity/application-details/151700).

 A number of conditions have been attached to this grant including: